ankhiira/ESP-based-efficient-networks/README.md

 # Graph of theoretical battery life of sensors
 The intervals in this graph indicate the frequency of sensor measurements (their wake-up frequency).
 ![alt text](https://github.com/4Gabby4/ESP-based-efficient-networks/blob/master/fig/graph_consumtion.png)

+As you can see from the graph, the best results got devices based on WeMos platform with ESP8266 chip, communicating via ESP-NOW.
+But I need to add, that those results highly depends on the platform, you choose.
+I also measured devices communicating via ESP-NOW based on LoRa platform (which includes ESP32 microchip) and the results were comparable with the devices communicating via BLE protocol.
+\You can also see that there isn't that big difference between measurement interval of one hour or one minute.
+This is caused by very long sleep intervals in proportion to really short wake up periods (in matter of milliseconds).